JoshuaRogan/efnback/README.md

 ==============
 JavaScript application that records the reaction time of the user under different stimuli.
 Developed for UPMC and the National Neuroscience Curriculum Initiative.

-Built with native JavaScript to be run in the browser.
+Built with native JavaScript to be run in the browser with a mobile first philosophy.

 View a demo here: [efnback.droplet.joshuarogan.com](http://efnback.droplet.joshuarogan.com).